xingchenzhang/xingchenzhang.github.io/_pages/outreach.md

 - 13th December 2024, **How AI is changing my job** at the "Around The World Webinar" of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group)

-- 30th November 2024, **AI roundtable discussion** at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting, London
-	- It was a great experience to talk about AI with Dr. Zhu Li from Imperial College, Dr. Yu Guan from Warwick University, and Dr. Yunpeng Li from KCL.
+- 30th November 2024, **AI roundtable discussion** at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting, London.
+It was a great experience to talk about AI with Dr. Zhu Li from Imperial College, Dr. Yu Guan from Warwick University, and Dr. Yunpeng Li from KCL.

 <div style="display: flex; justify-content: center;">
   <img src="/images/outreach/ai-roundtable-1.png" alt="image1" width="400" style="margin-right: 10px;">